mlefkon/pinger/README.md

-# Pinger - crontab curl requests & email on failure
+# Pinger - Automated 'ping' to a server & email on failure

 Image repository [Dockerhub: mlefkon/pinger](https://hub.docker.com/r/mlefkon/pinger) , Source repository [Github: mlefkon/pinger](https://github.com/mlefkon/pinger)

 ## What it does

-A docker container cronjob runs `curl` to 'ping' your server/endpoint.
-An email is sent if there are any problems.
+A docker container cron job runs `curl` to 'http ping' your server/endpoint.
+An email is sent if any problems occur.

 This was designed to work with Zoho mail's SMTP relay.
 It may work with many others.